budulinek/arduino-altherma-controller/README.md

   - can not control Altherma by sending commands via UDP
 * **Connected (address 0xF..)**.
 This Arduino device is connected to the P1/P2 bus for both reading and writing (sending commands).
 The controller can write to the P1/P2 bus only after it has been allocated an address by the heat pump (Arduino will accept any address in the 0xF0 ~ 0xFF range).
 If your **Enable Write to P1P2** setting is set to *Manually*, you can manually disable write mode (release the address) and downgrade the connection to read only.

-**External Controllers**.
-Shows all external controller connected to the P1/P2 bus (incl. their addresses) and provides info whether additional controller is supported by your heat pump.
+**Other Controllers**.
+Shows all other external controllers connected to the P1/P2 bus (incl. their addresses) and provides info whether additional controller is supported by your heat pump.
 These messages can show up:
 * **Another device is connected (address 0xF..)**.
 Another device is connected to the P1/P2 bus using address 0xF..
 This "another device" can be second Arduino device, commercial controller by Daikin or by third party (Daikin LAN adapter, Daikin Madoka, DCOM LT/MB, Zennio KLIC-DA KNX, Coolmaster, etc.).
 * **Additional device can be connected (address 0xF..)**.
 Additional device can be connected to the P1/P2 bus.
 How many devices can be connected (ie. how many addresses are available for external devices) depends on the model of the heat pump.
 For example, Altherma LT supports only 1 device (address 0xF0), Altherma 3 support up to 3 devices (addresses 0xF0, 0xF1 and 0xFF).
 * **Additional device not supported by the pump**.
 All available addresses have been allocated to external controllers.
 The heat pump (the main Daikin controller) does not support additional device on the P1/P2 bus.

+**Write Command**.
+You can send a P1/P2 write command directly from web interface, for testing or reverse-engineering P1/P2 write commands.
+For the list of commands identified in the P1/P2 protocol (through reverse engineering) see [Payload-data-write.md](Payload-data-write.md).
+The format of the write command send via web interface is identical to the command sent via UDP:
+* **Packet Type**.
+The first byte is the packet type.
+Only supported packet types are listed in the drop-down menu.
+* **Param**.
+Parameter number, two bytes **<ins>in little endian format</ins>**!
+For example, parameter number 03 is inserted as `03` `00`.
+* **Value**.
+Parameter value, the number of bytes differs for various packet types.
+See PACKET_PARAM_VAL_SIZE in advanced settings for the correct number of bytes.
+Value is also **<ins>in little endian format</ins>**!

 **Daikin EEPROM Writes**.
 Every time you send **Write Command** through the web interface or a command via UDP, settings of the main Daikin controller (= controller on your heat pump) change and new values are written to its internal EEPROM. **<ins>Your main Daikin controller's EEPROM has a limited number of writes, so keep an eye on this counter in order to prevent EEPROM wear!
 It is adviced to do max 7000 writes per year (19 writes/day on average)</ins>**.
 * **Stats since ...**.
 Date and time since when **Daikin EEPROM Writes** are recorded.
 If you significantly change the date on the heat pump, reset the stats (so that **Average per Day** is calculated properly).